ne-dmtro/KH-067-QA-01-auto-python/README.md

 # KH-067-QA-01-auto-python
-Group repository of Soft Serve QA iternature group KH-067-QA-01, with project for demo on Python.
+Group repository of Soft Serve QA internship group KH-067-QA-01, with project for demo on Python.